michael-imhof/sia-upsurging/README.md

 ## Script list
 - **'launcher.py'** contains an example of how to start the model
-- **'sia-upsurging.py'** contains the code for an SIA model with the option to use the UPSURGING scheme or the muscl SUPERBEE flux limiter of [Jarosch et all.
-(2013)](https://doi.org/10.5194/tc-7-229-2013).
+- **'sia-upsurging.py'** contains the code for an SIA model with the option to use the UPSURGING scheme or the muscl SUPERBEE flux limiter of [Jarosch et al., (2013)](https://doi.org/10.5194/tc-7-229-2013).

 ## sia-upsurging.py